camckin10/gifAPI/README.md

-# gifAPI

-How does it work?
+GIPHY API
-The user clicks on the list of items, and a group of GIF's from the GIPHY API will appear on the screen.The user also has the option to add to the list of items, or continue to pull GIF's from the giphy api.
+A practice in pulling from API's (Application Program Interface).
+The website that I created listed a few of my favorite things on butttons.
+The user can click on the buttons, and a group of GIF's from the GIPHY API will appear.
+The user also has the option to add to the "Favorite Things" buttons, or continue to pull GIF's that are from my "Favorite Things" buttons. ''

-Technologies used:HTML5,CSS3,Bootstrap,Javascript, jQuery, and GIPHY API.

-Who will use this?

-What is the goal?
-A practice in pulling from an API(Application Program Interface).

-Deployment

-Screen Capture
---insert images
+Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+Prerequisites
+You will need an API key from the GIPHY API if you wish to change any part of the code.

+Give examples
+Installing
+Download the website/app, and then run the website in your preferred browser.

+Built With
+HTML5/CSS3/JS/jQuery - languages used
+Bootstrap v4 - framework used
+Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+Authors
+Chelsey McKinney - All work

+License
+This project is licensed under the MIT License - see the LICENSE.md file for details